 You will be given a marker pen and a laminated notebook to make notes during your test.
 If you are not provided these when you enter the test room, please request them by raising your hand.

 The invigilator will have checked the pen is working before giving it out.
-However please also check the pen before you start to avoid seeking assistance during the test and ensure to replace the cap when not in use to prevent it from drying out.
-If you require a replacement during the test, hold the pen up in the air to request one from the invigilator.
+However you should check the pen before you start to avoid seeking assistance during the test.
+Ensure to replace the cap when not in use to prevent it from drying out.
+If you require a replacement during the test, hold the pen in the air to request one from the invigilator.

 The notebook is A4 and contains several laminated pages.
 It is not erasable so if a replacement is required, raise your hand to request one from the invigilator.
 At test centres where notebooks are not available, candidates will be provided with a laminated noteboard instead.

 Sometimes a question will have content that is bigger than the screen.

 - If the content is longer than the screen, you will see a scroll bar on the right of the text.
 Drag the scroll bar all the way to the bottom to view all unseen content.